roy-finch/U4-Retro-Exchange-V1/README.md

 + Users would return to the site if you are able to provide competative prices and also be able to present the website in the style that they would like to see.

 ### Users with Accounts and Regular
-+ Some users would like to easily login and out of account, whilst some people would like a simple and straightforward way of saying all in creating an account.
++ Some users would like to easily login and out of account, whilst some people would like a simple and straightforward way of creating an account.
 + Some users would like the ability to recieve emails about discounts or an ability to get discounts from purchases.
++ Some users would like to alter how the website would look, and make sure that the website can keep the options that the user selects and be able to always return to the site with the selected settings.
+This could be done by saving it to an account as a sub section about settings and be present on the website by using the information inside of the data fields using JS.

 ### Users with needs
 Users that have needs and requirements would need the ability to control the web site, this could be done by controlling the style, fonts or sizes of elements within the website.
 I will think of a way of creating a footer on the website which can be used by the user to controll a series of aspects on the website.
 These aspects could include alterations to the font, alterations to the images and the ability to turn off background images or colors.